Mayoral elections in Manchester, New Hampshire, in the 21st century: Campaign

 Victoria Sullivan announced a run for mayor in April 2021.
 Craig also announced in April 2021 that she would seek a third term.
-Richard Girard, who was a former alderman and former at-large representative on the Manchester School District school board announced he would be running in April 2021 as well.
+Richard Girard, who was a former alderman and former at-large representative on the Manchester School District school board, announced he would be running in April 2021 as well.

-After the primary, third-place finisher Richard Girard requested a recount.
+After the primary, third-place finisher Girard requested a recount.